Whitesnake: Greatest Hits and Restless Heart (1994–1997)

 On 4 July 1994, EMI released Whitesnake's Greatest Hits in Europe.
 In the US, it was released on 19 July by Geffen Records.
 The record proved to be a success, reaching number four on the UK Albums Chart.
 It would later be certified gold in the UK and platinum in the US.
 Prior to the record's release, Coverdale had been planning a European solo tour with a backing band he likened to Joe Cocker's Mad Dogs & Englishmen.
 Because of the Greatest Hits success, Coverdale was instead asked by EMI to tour as Whitesnake.
-Though reluctant, Coverdale eventually ageed, seeing this as an opportunity to just have fun and play live.
+Though reluctant, Coverdale eventually agreed, seeing it as an opportunity to just have fun and play live.

-Adrian Vandenberg agreed to rejoin as he and Coverdale were already working on new music together.
-Vandenberg then asked Rudy Sarzo to rejoin as well as they were both still playing in Manic Eden at the time.
+Adrian Vandenberg agreed to rejoin Whitesnake as he and Coverdale were already working on new music together.
+Vandenberg asked Rudy Sarzo to rejoin as well as they were both still playing in Manic Eden at the time.
 Sarzo accepted and recommended Ratt guitarist Warren DeMartini to the band.
 The line-up was then rounded out by keyboardist Paul Mirkovich and drummer Denny Carmassi, the latter of whom had played on the Coverdale–Page album.
 The tour began in Europe on 20 June 1994, followed by several UK dates beginning in July.
-In October, the band toured in Japan.
+In October, the band toured in Japan and Australia.

 After completing the Greatest Hits tour, Whitesnake were dropped by Geffen Records.
 Coverdale then resumed writing with Adrian Vandenberg on what was to be a solo album.
 Joining them in the studio were Denny Carmassi, as well as bassist Guy Pratt and keyboardist Brett Tuggle.
 As the record was being finished, the new higher-ups at EMI demanded it be released under the Whitesnake moniker.
-Coverdale objected, as he felt the record was sylistically too different from the band.
+Coverdale objected, as he felt the record was stylistically too different from the band.
 Eventually a compromise was reached, and Coverdale agreed to release the album under the name "David Coverdale & Whitesnake".
-As a result of the name change, the guitars and drums on the album were brought up in the mix, something Coverdale later expressed disappointment over.

-Restless Heart was released on 26 March 1997 in Japan, followed by a European release on 26 May.
-The record reached number 34 on the UK Albums Chart.
+As a result of the name change, the guitars and drums on the album were brought up in the mix, something Coverdale later expressed disappointment over.Restless Heart was released on 26 March 1997 in Japan, followed by a European release on 26 May.
+The record only reached number 34 on the UK Albums Chart, but peaked at number three on UK Rock & Metal Albums Chart.
 It charted in nine additional countries as well, with its highest chart position being in Sweden at number five.
-The single "Too Many Tears" only reached number 46 on the UK Singles Chart.
+The single "Too Many Tears" only reached number 46 on the UK Singles Chart, but on the UK Rock & Metal Singles Chart it reached number five and charted for 34 weeks.
 Restless Heart didn't receive a US release, being available only as an import.
 Rock Hard called the album "nice, but harmless", and ultimately deemed it "a mean disappointment" as potentially the last Whitesnake album.
 Jerry Ewing, writing for Classic Rock, described it as a "curio" in the band's discography, falling somewhere between a Whitesnake album and a David Coverdale solo record.